Did You Know? Insights into American Agriculture

 Challenges and Opportunities

-Despite these impressive stats, challenges persist:
+Despite these advances, challenges remain:

 Celebrating and Supporting U.S. Agriculture